One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 Emotional manipulation happens when you jump out of your lane of clarity by allowing the emotions she evoked to guide your choices.

 Emotions are subtle.
-Their powerful.
+They’re powerful.
 And if you listen to them, they’ll knock you off your center every time.

 Why does this even matter?